-Community Transport services are available 24 hours per day, 365 days per year.
+Community Transport group hire service is available 365 days per year.
 This service is flexible, responsive and operates within and outside the district, serving groups of people of all ages and abilities.
 This service is subject to the availability of a minibus and volunteer driver.

 What happens if you do not have a bus and volunteer driver?

-TCT owns ten 15 and one 16 passenger seat minibus and one 12 passenger seat minibus, twelve of which are wheelchair accessible.
-If none of these vehicles is available we will ask our partners to help.
+TCT owns nine 15 and one 16 passenger seat minibus and one 12 passenger seat minibus, twelve of which are wheelchair accessible.
+If none of these vehicles are available we will ask our partners to help.

 TCT shares its vehicles with other organisations and encourages them to share their vehicles for the benefit of the community.

-TCT's drivers are trained to a nationally recognised certificate standard in both MiDAS (Minibus Driver Awareness Scheme training) and PATS (Passenger Assistants Training Scheme).
+TCT’s drivers are trained to a nationally recognised certificate standard MiDAS (Minibus Driver Awareness Scheme training).
 If you are interested in this training click on the above links form details.

 How do I register to use this service?

 Alternatively, you may wish to visit our offices to discuss your; transport needs:- Tendring Community Transport, Hurlingham Chambers, 61 Station Road, Clacton-on-Sea, Essex.
 CO15 1SD.